JavenJin/blog/content/post/Database/MySQL Command-Line Client/index.md

 - ON: Enable FIPS mode.

-- STRICT: Enable “strict” FIPS mode.
+- STRICT: Enable "strict" FIPS mode.

 > **Note:** If the OpenSSL FIPS Object Module is not available, the only permitted value for `--ssl-fips-mode` is OFF.
 In this case, setting `--ssl-fips-mode` to *ON* or *STRICT* causes the client to produce a warning at startup and to operate in non-FIPS mode.